Dallas Fort-Worth International Airport | Build | Autodesk

 With hundreds of stakeholders collaborating on a project, everyone must be on the same page from day one.
 With unlimited users in Autodesk Construction Cloud, DFW Airport can provide access and set permissions for any contractor, designer, engineer, or partner working on a project.
 That way, the right information is routed to the right person at the right time without any bottlenecks.

 Keeping everyone connected starts during the design process.
-DFW Airport trains designers working on any airport project to use its standardized folder structure in Autodesk Docs to organize and save models correctly.
+DFW Airport trains designers working on any airport project to use its standardised folder structure in Autodesk Docs to organise and save models correctly.

 If the model rating is below the standard, it’s sent back to the designer to fix and resubmit.
 Once the model is approved in Autodesk Docs, it’s imported into Autodesk Build and added to Autodesk Tandem, DFW Airport’s digital twin, to track assets.